-May I strongly urge you to make a thorough search this spring in an effort to find additional specimens.
-Unless you can demonstrate that there is a colony of Natrix erythrogaster extant in the area, I do not think we should alter our range maps .
-The red-bellied water snake is essentially a species of big river swamps throughout much of its range, and I would LETTERS, IDEAS, continued view its natural presence in an isolated run, far from its normal range, as highly unlikely.
+May I strongly urge you to make a thorough search this spring in an effort to find additional speci-Unless you demonstrate that there is a colony of Natrix erythrogaster extant in the area, I do not think we should alter our range The maps. red-bellied water snake is essentially a species of big river swamps throughout much of its range, and I would LETTERS, IDEAS, continued view its natural presence in an isolated run, far from its normal range, as highly unlikely.
 Perhaps you will be able to prove I am wrong.